Deez125/GP-Client/README.md

 # GP Client

-A custom, standalone Minecraft launcher for our server and friend group.
+A custom, standalone Minecraft launcher for GP Client supported servers.
 Sign in, install the modpack, and play — no official launcher needed.

 ---